 Or…want to find out more about me, Kelly?
 Then click here.

-My 15 years teaching children ages birth to 18 in both formal and non-formal educational environments inspired me to delve into the work of reconnecting children and nature.
+My 16 years teaching children ages birth to 18 in both formal and non-formal educational environments inspired me to delve into the work of reconnecting children and nature.
 I had a childhood grounded in nature and an adolescence focused on environmental and social responsibility which heavily influenced my adult lifestyle and career in holistic progressive education.

-I received a BFA from the Savannah College of Art and Design in 1998, with a major in photography and a minor in art history and since graduating from SCAD, I have been creating and exhibiting my own fine art and craft in intimate settings.
+I earned a BFA from the Savannah College of Art and Design in 1998, with a major in photography and a minor in art history.
+Since graduating from SCAD, I have been creating and exhibiting my own fine art and craft in intimate settings.

-Beyond inspiring students and teacher sin workshops and through book events, I am currently the Education coordinator for DIG Local and am co-coordinator/educator for the Beaches Local Food Network’s Children’s Garden and serve on the advisory council, I teach in the University of Richmond’s Nature and Sustainability Institute, and advise the Nature-Study Program for Montessori Tides School.
-Since the book’s publication, I have presented my work at the Association for Experiential Education’s 2012 International Conference, the 2012 & 2013 North American Association for Environmental Education International Conference, The 2013 Learn Green International Conference, the 2013 American Montessori Society International Conference, and the 2013 &2013 Florida Learn Green Conference.
+Since leaving the classroom full time, I taught in the University of Richmond’s 2012 & 2013 Nature and Sustainability Institute and the 2013 Sustainability & Nature Symposium, and have presented my work at the 2012 Association for Experiential Education International Conference, the 2012 & 2013 North American Association for Environmental Education International Conferences, The 2013 Green Schools International Conference, the 2013 American Montessori Society International Conference, and the 2012, 2013 & 2014 Florida Learn Green Conferences.